- News and Events

 Postdoc, Musculo-Skeletal Research Laboratory, SUNY Stony Brook, 1994-96

-Understanding the adaptive response of bone to altered mechanical loading, including bone's mechanosensory system; investigating interstitial fluid flow in bone as a possible mechanism of mechanical signal transduction; quantifying the effects of estrogen deficiency on the osteocyte microenvironment.
+Understanding the adaptive response of bone to altered mechanical loading, including bone's mechanosensory system; investigating interstitial fluid flow in bone as a possible mechanism of mechanical signal transduction; quantifying the effects of estrogen deficiency and immobilization on the osteocyte microenvironment; using mechanical loading to enhance drug transport to bone tumors.

 Sharma, D., Ciani, C., Ramirez Marin, P.A., Levy, J.D., Doty, S.B. and Fritton, S.P., “Alterations in the Osteocyte Lacunar-Canalicular Microenvironment due to Estrogen Deficiency,” 51(3):488-97, 2012.